agenkit/GHost/README.md

 Three guides are planned, plus an automated script.

-1. (This file) [**Basic guide**](#setup-guide-basic).
-Terse, instructions-only, fastest path.
+1. [**Basic guide**](setup/basic.md). *Terse, instructions-only, shortest path.*
+Status: **work-in-progress**

-2. **Advanced guide**.
-Much longer, more involved, broader scope.
+2. **Advanced guide**. *Much longer, more involved, broader scope.*
+Status: Not started yet.

-3. **A discussion**.
-Explains most of what was left out of procedural guides.
+3. **A discussion**. *Explains most of what was left out of procedural guides.*
+Status: Not started yet.

-4. The automated script will always need human intervention (to change UEFI settings, select storage, etc.), so the eventual plan is to make a dashboard-wizard GUI (web site served locally, possibly bundled as an OS app using `pywebview` or something like that).
-It would serve initial setup, monitoring, and maintenance (troubleshooting, upgrades).
+*An automated script would always require human intervention (to change UEFI settings, select storage, etc.), so the eventual plan is to make a dashboard-wizard GUI (web site served locally, possibly bundled as an OS app using `pywebview` for instance).
+It would serve initial setup, monitoring, and maintenance (troubleshooting, upgrades).*